Fear of Throwing Up: What’s Really Behind Emetophobia

 Good to know:

-What’s especially bad for sufferers is that anxiety is often triggered by ordinary bodily sensations such as digestive noises or a feeling of hunger.
+The fear can increase to the point of a panic attack, meaning those affected experience real mortal fear.
+The feeling of completely losing control literally sweeps over people with emetophobia like a tidal wave.
+Hardly imaginable for someone who is not affected by this anxiety disorder.
+What’s especially bad for sufferers is that anxiety is often triggered by ordinary bodily sensations, such as digestive noises or a feeling of hunger.
 And even a short cough can be enough to set the chain reaction of anxiety in motion.

 Everything that is fun and enriches life, such as a vacation abroad, is classified as a potential danger by those affected and therefore rejected.
-This not infrequently causes trouble for partners, family members and friends in social interactions, because leisure time planning always has to be geared to the fears of those affected.
+This not infrequently causes trouble for partners, family members, and friends in social interactions because leisure time planning always has to be geared to the fears of those affected.

 Knowing that emetophobia is not “normal” does not help